 Fleas are an external parasite that lives off the blood of mammals and birds.
-These little pests reproduce at an alarming rate (one female flea’s lays up to 50 eggs A DAY) and where there’s one there’s many.
+These little pests reproduce at an alarming rate (one female flea lays up to 50 eggs a day) and where there’s one there’s many.
 Should you think your cat has fleas, please call the clinic and one of our receptionists would be happy to discuss the different medications available to get rid of them once and for all.

 How do fleas harm the cats?

 Fleas can cause your cat to be terribly itchy and uncomfortable.
 You may become first suspicious when you see your cat nibbling and licking at his/her haircoat and skin.
 Occasionally you may see little brown fleas moving quickly through your pet’s haircoat.
 If you suspect your cat has fleas, please call the clinic to discuss the different flea control products available and we’d be happy to guide you in the right direction to get rid of this pesky parasite problem.